-(median) 420 MtCO2e abated.
-Jobs growth of 25-50 jobs

-per MtCO2e abated
+SCENARIO 1

+SCENARIO 2

+SCENARIO 3

-SCENARIO 1 SCENARIO 2 SCENARIO 3 Australia fails to meet its NDC Australia meets its NDC Australia over-achieves its NDC (2°C Scenario) Australia fails to meet its current NDC target of a 26-28% reduction below 2005 levels by 2030.
+Australia fails to meet its NDC

+target of a 26-28% reduction below 2005 levels by 2030.
 Australia uses its existing policy settings, without increasing ambition, strengthening policy settings, or introducing new policies.
 Australia only achieves a 2% reduction below 2005 levels by 2030.

+Australia delivers 675 MtCO2e of abatement between 2020-2030

+Australia meets its NDC

 Australia achieves its current NDC target of a 26-28% reduction below 2005 levels by 2030.
 Australia uses existing policies with raised ambition to achieve this, including the application of stronger policy settings that actively drive emissions reductions, rather than merely preventing increases.
-Australia reduces emissions by 45% below 2005 levels by 2030, a pathway consistent with a net-zero 2050 trajectory.
-Australia increases the ambition of its existing suite of climate policies, including stregthening current policies, introducing new policies and allowing international market access.
-Australia delivers 675 MtCO2e of abatement between 2020-2030.

 Australia delivers 900 MtCO2e of abatement between 2020-2030.

+Australia over-achieves its NDC (2°C Scenario)

+below 2005 levels by 2030, a pathway consistent with a net-zero 2050 trajectory.
+Australia increases the ambition of its existing suite of climate policies, including stregthening curren policies, introducing new policies and allowing international market access.

 Australia delivers 1200 MtCO2e of abatement between 2020-2030.
-KEY ECONOMIC INDICATORS LAND SECTOR ABATEMENT 195 - 260 MtCO2e 270 - 360 MtCO2e 360 - 480 MtCO2e Stakeholder assumptions: carbon farming sector contributes 30-40% to Australia's 2 020-2030 abatement Stakeholder assumptions: carbon farming sector contributes 30-40% to Australia's 2020-2030 abatement Stakeholder assumptions: carbon farming sector contributes 30-40% to Australia's 2020-2030 abatement CARBON INCOME (AUD) \$1.4b - \$3.6b \$4.1b - \$10.4b \$10.8b - \$24b Stakeholders assumptions: 195 - 260 MtCO2e abated and an average carbon price of A\$7-\$14/tonne Stakeholders assumptions: 270 - 360 MtCO2e abated and an average carbon price of A\$15-\$29/tonne Stakeholders assumptions: 360 - 480 MtCO2e abated and an average carbon price of A\$30-\$50/tonne JOBS 5,700 - 11,400 jobs 7,875 - 15,750 jobs 10,500 - 21,000 jobs Stakeholders assumptions: Stakeholders assumptions: Stakeholders assumptions: